Pros and Cons of Being a Radiology Nurse + Salary + Steps to Become

 The shifts that you will work as a radiology nurse will range anywhere from 8 to 12 hours, so it is important that you are able to commit to the required hours before applying for a position.
 Knowing your work schedule in advance will help you better plan your life and commitments outside of work.

-What Are The Most Important Skills Required To Work As A Radiology Nurse?
+What are the Most Important Skills Required to Work as a Radiology Nurse?

 1. Critical thinking: